Wesfarmers: Other businesses

+Wesfarmers has 100% interest in many other subsidiaries across Australia, New Zealand, India, New Caledonia, United Kingdom, Hong Kong, Indonesia, China, Bermuda and Singapore.
+These include BBC Hardware, Fosseys, Howard Smith, Loyalty Pacific, Tyremaster, Viking Direct and World 4 Kids.

 Other activities

 Wesfarmers has a 50% interest in investment house Gresham Partners plus interests in Gresham Private Equity Funds, 50% interest in Wespine, a plantation softwood sawmill in Dardanup and a 24% interest in BWP Trust which mainly owns Bunnings Warehouses tenanted by Bunnings Group Limited.